cheks123/udacity-image-processing-api/README.md

 ## Jasmine
 To test with Jasmine use: npm run jasmsine
+Note: You have to build the application using 'npm run build' command before testing.

+## Test
+To build and test the application simultaneously use: npm run test

 ## Home URL
 To go to the home page use: localhost:3800/api